Creamy Butternut Squash Risotto

 4

-Pour in the wine and let the alcohol evaporate completely.
+Pour in wine and stir until alcohol smell evaporates.

 5

-Tip: Stirring rubs the starch off the grains, making it creamy.
+Tip: Stirring rubs starch off grains, creating creaminess.

 6